The Isaac Moot

 Legal luminary Julius Alexander Isaac was the first Black person to sit on the Federal Court of Canada.
 Born in Grenada, Isaac came to Canada to study at the University of Toronto.
 He practiced law in Ontario and Saskatchewan and served as a Crown prosecutor before becoming the assistant deputy Attorney-General of Canada.

-Joining the bench of the Supreme Court of Ontario in 1989, he was appointed to the post of Chief Justice of the Federal Court of Canada on December 23, 1991 by then Prime Minister Brian Mulroney, made Isaac the first Black person to be named to the position.
+Joining the bench of the Supreme Court of Ontario in 1989, he was appointed to the post of Chief Justice of the Federal Court of Canada on December 23, 1991 by then-Prime Minister Brian Mulroney, making Isaac the first Black person to be named to the position.

 An Order of Canada recipient and Grenada silver jubilee award winner, Isaac co-founded the Grenada Association of Toronto 44 years ago, served as co-chair of the James Johnston Chair in Black Studies at Dalhousie University and was a member of the Negro Citizenship Committee, the Grand United Order of Oddfellows, Black Artists in Action and the Caribbean Cultural Committee.
 Dalhousie University, the University of Windsor and the University of the West Indies also conferred honourary doctorates on him.